nsbarr/self-therapy/content/posts/my-first-post.md

 **D**: Probably best to go one at a time or all of them who are connected to a certain scene in the past.
 Is that ok?
 They can talk about it and decide who can go first.
 One or a group.

+*(Dick acts a guide within Tom's inner world; he is connected with the phenomena Tom is experiencing, and has Tom's trust regarding how to deal with them.)*

 **T**: There's a group centered around my brother.

 **D**: How are you feeling toward them?